10 Common Wedding Photography Styles For You To Choose From

 While many of our photos incorporate elements of this dark and moody style, Julian Ribinik photos incorporate an elegant combination of all styles in order to capture the essence of New York City weddings

-#6: Lifestyle
+#6: LIFESTYLE

 Lifestyle wedding photography is basically a marriage between photojournalistic and traditional.